Famous Volcanoes: A List Of Well-Known Volcanoes & Volcanic Eruptions, With Locations, Pictures & Facts

 List of Famous Volcanoes

-1. Mount Vesuvius, Italy
+Mount Vesuvius, Italy

 famous volcano mount vesuvius

-Mount Vesuvius as it looks today.
+Mount Vesuvius today.

 Located near Naples in Italy, Mount Vesuvius is perhaps the world’s most famous volcano.

-(At times during the eruption, molten rock and hot ash were being ejected from the volcano at a rate of 1.5 million tons per second.)
+At times during the eruption, molten rock and hot ash were being ejected from the volcano at a rate of 1.5 million tons per second.

 Watch the animation below to get an idea of what it must have been like living in Pompeii on that fateful day: